mui/mui-x/docs/data/data-grid/row-spanning/row-spanning.md

 To enable, pass the `unstable_rowSpanning` prop to the Data Grid.

 The Data Grid will automatically merge cells with the same value in a specified column.

-Additionally, you could manually provide the value used in row spanning using `colDef.valueGetter` prop.
+Additionally, you could customize the value used in row spanning computation using `colDef.rowSpanValueGetter` prop and both the value used in row spanning computation and the value used in cell using `colDef.valueGetter` prop.

 {{"demo": "RowSpanning.js", "bg": "inline", "defaultCodeOpen": false}}